mike-weiner/display-event-locations-tec/README.md

 	font-size: 14px;
 }`

 **Note:** This CSS is very basic and is just meant as a starting point.
 It could be overwritten by a more specific CSS call.
-Please see the [Arbitrary Section](https://wordpress.org/plugins/display-event-locations-tec/) on the WordPress Repository page or on the [Github Repository README](https://github.com/mike-weiner/display-event-locations-tec#css-classes).
+Please see the [Arbitrary Section](https://wordpress.org/plugins/display-event-locations-tec/) on the WordPress Repository page or on the [Github Repository README](https://github.com/mike-weiner/display-event-locations-tec#css-classes) for a detailed list of the CSS classes in use by this plugin.

 ### How do I change the name and/or street address for event locations?